-Before moving on, it is worth remarking that in \cite{AzDoSu06}, Azamov, Dodds and Sukochev, extended the result of Krein \eqref{Kr-Tr} to a semi-finite von Neumann algebra setting.
-In 1979, Adamjan and Pavlov \cite{AdPa79} made a start to extend the trace formulas to the class of maximal dissipative operators.
-This development was subsequently investigated by several authors (see, e.g., the list of references in \cite[p.164]{SkBook}).
-The first order SSM has appeared prominently in inverse problems for one-dimensional Schr\"odinger, Dirac, Jacobi, and CMV operators where the respective perturbation is in the form of a boundary condition that changes the domain of $H_0$ (see, e.g., \cite{ClGe02, GeSi96Acta, GeSi96, GeZi06, Te98, Zi10}).
+The first order SSM has appeared prominently in inverse problems for one-dimensional Schr\"odinger, Dirac, Jacobi, and CMV operators where the respective perturbation is in the form of a boundary condition that changes the domain of $H_0$ (see, e.g., \cite{ClGe02} and references therein).
 In addition, in \cite{BiKr62}, Birman and Krein established a connection between the first order SSM and scattering theory, while in \cite{AzCaSu07}, Azamov, Carey, and Sukochev discussed significant applications of the first order SSMs in perturbation theory of Schr\"odinger operators and in noncommutative geometry in the study of spectral flow.

 The Hilbert-Schmidt perturbation was first considered by Koplienko \cite{Ko84}.
 Indeed, he proved that for a given pair of self-adjoint operators $H$ and $H_{0}$ such that $V:=H-H_{0}\in\hils$, there exists an absolutely continuous measure $\mu$ on $\R$ satisfying Koplienko's trace formula: